ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 it has run out of cached tokens or the associated context is unique, the token issuance process can add user-perceivable latency.
 Origins need not block useful work such as loading the contents of a web page on token authentication.
-Instead, token authentication can be used in similar ways to CAPTCHA validation today, wherein validation sometimes proceeds alongside useful work, e.g., when loading contents of a web page, but without the need for user interaction.
+Instead, token authentication can be used in similar ways to existing CAPTCHA validation flows, wherein validation sometimes proceeds alongside useful work, e.g., when loading contents of a web page, but without the need for user interaction.
-If issuance is taking a long time, an origin could fall back to another method of user validation.
+If issuance is taking a long time, an origin can fall back to another method of user validation.

 An origin MUST NOT use more than one redemption context value for a given token